dotmartti/helm-php/README.md

 * /blacklisted HTTP result will be 444 no matter what
 * Visitor will be blocked from doing anything in /blacklisted endpoint
 * Application endpoint /blacklisted will result in your IP added to "blocklist" table.
-* TODO: send an email with the IP address to test@domain.com
+* Send an email with the blocked IP address to martti.remmelgas@gmail.com

 To test the app, use the external IP